 The New York City Housing Authority (NYCHA) provides affordable housing for low-income City residents by managing and maintaining 345 public housing developments with 181,000 apartments, housing approximately 420,000 authorized residents.
 NYCHA also administers Section 8 vouchers.
 The Authority manages new construction and rehabilitation of public housing buildings and units and also provides social services to its residents.
 NYCHA's budget is not part of the City's budget and NYCHA's fiscal year follows the calendar year.
-On March 9, 2011 the NYCHA board approved the Five-Year Capital Plan for Fiscal 2011-2015, but has yet to approve the Fiscal 2011 Operating Budget which it is expecting to do by May of this year.
-As a result, this document summarizes NYCHA's Fiscal 2010 Operating Budget and any relevant actions that NYCHA has announced publicly to date as it relates to its Fiscal 2011 Operating Budget.
+On March 9, 2011 the NYCHA board approved the Five-Year Capital Plan for Fiscal 2011-2015, and on May 11, 2011 the board approved the Fiscal 2011 Operating Budget.

-FISCAL 2010 OPERATING BUDGET
+FISCAL 2011 OPERATING BUDGET